The Elements of Collaborative Research

 Setting Expectations

-The final pillar is to set expectations as a team, making the implicit explicit.
+Making the implicit explicit.
 Do not leave how you work together to chance.
 Be proactive and put together a collaboration agreement or charter that explicitly lays out the team norms, structures, and processes.
 Time devoted to this early in the collaboration will pay strong dividends.

 Productive Conflict